 Safety data sheet knowledge base – Label elements of the safety data sheet

-A graphical reproduction of the full hazard pictogram in black and white or a graphical reproduction of the symbol only may be substituted for the colour pictogram provided in Regulation (EC) No 1272/2008.
+A graphical reproduction of the full hazard pictogram in black and white, or a graphical reproduction of the symbol only, may be used instead of the colour pictogram provided for in Regulation (EC) No 1272/2008 (CLP).

-Statements such as ‘non-toxic’, ‘non-harmful’, ‘non-polluting’, ‘ecological’ or any other statements indicating that the substance or mixture is not hazardous or any other statements that are inconsistent with the classification of that substance or mixture shall not appear on the label or packaging of any substance or mixture.
+Statements such as “non-toxic”, “non-harmful”, “non-polluting”, “ecological”, or any other wording indicating that the substance or mixture is not hazardous—or any wording that is inconsistent with the hazard classification of that substance or mixture—must not appear on the label or packaging of any substance or mixture.

 Ask our chemical safety expert!

-According to Article 17 of Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures a substance or mixture classified as hazardous and contained in packaging shall bear a label including the following elements:
+According to Article 17 of Regulation (EC) No 1272/2008 (CLP) on classification, labelling and packaging of substances and mixtures, a substance or mixture classified as hazardous and placed on the market in packaging shall bear a label including the following elements:

 - The name, address and telephone number of the supplier(s)